scottandee/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ## Benefits of Configuration Management
 1. Quick provisioning of new servers
 2. Quick recovery from critical events
-3. No more Snowflake servers i.e servers that were configured manually and cant be replicated
+3. No more Snowflake servers i.e servers that were configured manually and can't be replicated
 4. Version control for server environments
 5. Replicated Environoments